CBIIT/NCI-DOE-Collab-Pilot2-MemSurfer/README-installation.md

 python ex_simple.py
 ```

-If you installed Memsurfer and all dependencies correctly, the example will generate `*.vtp` files that you can visualize using [Paraview](https://www.paraview.org).
+If you installed Memsurfer and all dependencies correctly, the example generates `*.vtp` files that you can visualize using [Paraview](https://www.paraview.org).